milliemince/eBay-shipping-predictions/README.md

 # Predicting eBay Delivery Times

-#### Millie Mince, Meghna Lohia, Hannah Mandell, Nate Dailey, and Indiana Huey
+Millie Mince, Meghna Lohia, Hannah Mandell, Nate Dailey, and Indiana Huey

 ## Abstract

-In this paper, we attempted to predict shipment delivery times for eBay from a shipment dataset that they provided.
-We explore four models (Linear Regression, Fully Connected Neural Network, XGBoost and CatBoost) to compare the effectiveness of the models on shipment data.
-We also examine different strategies to clean our dataset, engineer new features, and fine-tune each model.
-Overall, our CatBoost model proved to be the most successful.
-Looking forward, we suggest investigating models that work best on categorical data or tabular data.
+In this project, we created and tuned models to predict delivery times for eBay packages given a dataset of eBay shipment records.
+We implemented four models—linear regression, fully connected neural network, XGBoost, and CatBoost—and compared the their effectiveness on the shipment data.
+We additionally examined different strategies to clean our dataset, engineer new features, and fine-tune each model.
+Ultimately, the fully connected model performed the best.

 ## Introduction